 - select the downloaded file and open it.
-EndNote will open, and you will see some details about the style, filter or connection.
-If you are using Safari you may need to right click (or Control + click) on the link in order to save it.
+EndNote will open, and you will see some details about the style or connection.
+If you are using Safari you may need to right click (or Control + click) on the saved file in order to force it to open with EndNote.

 - click on File, Save As, and ensure that the name of your style, filter or connection is correct (you may need to delete some unwanted text in the name)

 - click on Save, and close EndNote.
-When you reopen EndNote you should be able to choose your new style, filter or connection from the appropriate list in EndNote.
+When you reopen EndNote you should be able to choose your new style or connection from the appropriate list in EndNote.

 This works best using Firefox as a web browser.
+Safari and Chrome will save files to your downloads folder and you will then need to open them.
+You may need to choose Open with EndNote.
 Occasionally you may need to save your results as a text file and then import this file into EndNote using a Filter.
 Useful citation information is sometimes downloaded into the Notes field of each imported reference.